 Venmo, PayPal, and P2P Payments

-Option 2: Description-Based Categorization Many P2P payments include descriptions:
+Option 2: Description-Based Categorization Many P2P payments include descriptions you can parse:

 Other_Rules)